SeLite/SeLite.github.io/InstallFramework.md

 You can configure that via GUI as per [SettingsInterface](SettingsInterface):

   1. Visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
-  2. create a new set
+  2. create a new [set]
-  3. if you're using just one test configuration, make it default (click at Default next to its name)
+  3. if you're using just one script configuration, make the set default (click at Default next to its name)
   4. select 'Add a new value' next to `bootstrapCoreExtensions`.
 Point it to where you downloaded the framework JS file.

-If you're going to use several test configurations, then create one set for each configuration, but don't make any of them default.
-Then connect the sets with folders of your test suite(s) through _associations_ manifest as per [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).
+However, if you're going to use several script configurations, then create a [set] for each, but don't make any of those sets default.
+Then connect the sets with folders of your [suite(s)][suite] through _associations_ manifest as per [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).

 ## Edit or review configuration of the framework ##